astaff/sandbox-driver/README.md

 This code handles communication with "Drivers" using Crossbar.io and Ser2net.
-Crossbar.io is used for communication to other areas of code, such as Bootloader, Frontend, and Labware.
+Crossbar.io is used for communication with other areas of code within Docker containers, such as Bootloader, Frontend, and Labware.
 Ser2net is used for serial communication with the devices.
-There is currently on ly one device, the Smoothieboard.
+There is currently only one device, the Smoothieboard, however there will be others.

 The code is made up of the following modules:
 - driver_client.py